Diana Edulji

 In 1986 Edulji was refused entry to the Lord's Pavilion while captaining India on their tour of England.
 She quipped that the MCC (Marylebone Cricket Club) should change its name to MCP ("male chauvinist pigs").

-Edulji was the first bowler to take 100 Women's Test wickets, but some of these Tests were later deemed unofficial.
-As per the official records, she took 63 Women's Test wickets, which is the highest by an Indian player, and the third highest of all-time, after Mary Duggan and Betty Wilson.
-She holds the record for delivering the most balls by any woman cricketer in Women's test history (5098+).
-She finished with 120 international wickets, which is the highest by a women's cricketer at the time of her retirement.
+Unofficially, Edulji became the first bowler to take 100 Women's 'Test wickets', but some of these Tests were later deemed unofficial.
+As per the official record, she took 63 Women's Test wickets, which is the highest by an Indian player, and the third highest of all time, after Mary Duggan and Betty Wilson.
+She holds the record for delivering the most balls by any woman cricketer in Women's Test history (5098+).
+She finished with 120 international wickets, which was the highest by a women's cricketer at the time of her retirement.

-Diana received India's then greatest sports honour award, the Arjuna Award in 1983.
+Diana received India's then greatest sports honour, the Arjuna Award in 1983.
 The Government of India awarded her the civilian honour of Padma Shri in 2002.
 In the same year, she was felicitated by Castrol for her contribution to Indian women's cricket.
 She was the first Indian women's cricketer to be awarded a benefit match.
-She was appointed in BCCI administration panel by the Supreme Court of India on 30th January 2017.
+She was appointed in BCCI administration panel by the Supreme Court of India on 30 January 2017.
 She became the first woman to be appointed to the BCCI selection panel.
+In 2023, she was inducted into the ICC Cricket Hall of Fame.